-To ensure safety of students, faculty, staff, and guests, as well as to promote proper use of UW Bot hell spaces and facilities, various policies are set for events and meetings hosted on campus.
-All space reservations for North Creek Events Center (NCEC), UW1, UW2, DISC Hall and Outdoor Spaces except the Sport Fields on-campus are held to these policies and are subject to enforcement.
+To ensure safety of students, faculty, staff, and guests, as well as to promote proper use of UW Bothell spaces and facilities, various policies are set for events and meetings hosted on campus.
+All space reservations for North Creek Events Center (NCEC), UW1, UW2, DISC Hall, Husky Hall, Innovation Hall, and Outdoor Spaces (except the Sport Fields) are held to these policies and are subject to enforcement.

 Table of contents: